NorwegianVeterinaryInstitute/ALPPACA/README.md

 # Information
 ALPPACA is a pipeline for various phylogenetic analyses of prokaryotic isolates.
-The pipeline includes core genome-, core gene-, and reference-based (mapping) phylogeny.
+The pipeline includes core genome-, core gene-, and reference-based (mapping) phylogeny, as well as FastANI and cgMLST (under development).
 Please see the [description](https://github.com/NorwegianVeterinaryInstitute/ALPPACA/wiki/1.-Pipeline-and-program-descriptions) page for more information.

 # Installation and Running